Antonio Ng

-António Ng Kuok Cheong (吳國昌; born September 26, 1957) is currently a member in the Macau Legislative Assembly, returned by direct election.
+António Ng Kuok Cheong (吳國昌; born September 26, 1957) is a politician who was a member in the Macau Legislative Assembly, returned by direct election.
 He was the founding chairman of the pro-democratic political party New Macau Association.
 He is also the leader of the political pressure group Union for Democracy Development.
 Ng has been a major figure in the Macau democracy movement and is one of the three pro-democratic legislators in the Assembly.

 After his graduation from Yuet Wah College, Macau, Ng obtained his undergraduate degree in economics at Chinese University of Hong Kong.
 Once an employee in a Chinese bank in the early 1990s, Ng lost the job due to political pressure from Beijing.